ishfaqlp4/WexTest2/index.md

 	 	if( cookieSplit[0].trim()==='wex_cc_session'){
 		       	if(cookieSplit[1]){
 		     		 cookieValue = cookieSplit[1].split('|')[0];
-	  			 return; //Exiting the loop once value is found in wex_cc_session }
+	  			 return false; //Exiting the loop once value is found in wex_cc_session }

       		}